Mind control, Zombie parasites & Zombie sex puppeteers!

 In a previous article, we talked about ways a biochemical shift, could completely alter the way that we process information, respond, and behave to external stimuli.
 Potentially explaining how zombie-like behaviour could occur.

 All well and good, but let’s dig deeper… Is there any scenario in which zombies could really exist?
-Turns out a good place to find real-life examples of Zombie like behavior is in nature
+Turns out a good place to find real-life examples of Zombie-like behaviour is in nature

 Is Zombie Mind Control a thing?